alephdata/aleph/README.md

+# Code for SA Aleph

+This is Code for SA's copy of Aleph.
+See [aleph-dokku](https://github.com/Code4SA/aleph-dokku) for how we use it.

 # aleph [![Build Status](https://api.travis-ci.org/pudo/aleph.png)](https://travis-ci.org/pudo/aleph)

 *Truth cannot penetrate a closed mind.
 If all places in the universe are in the Aleph, then all stars, all lamps, all sources of light are in it, too.* - [The Aleph](http://www.phinnweb.org/links/literature/borges/aleph.html), Jorge Luis Borges